collapsed-stacks/startups/questions/3686/what-do-you-do-for-corporate-income-taxes.md

 - tagged: `taxes`, `accounting`
 - score: 2

-<p>ZenPayroll handles most of the pain of payroll-related taxes for us, and that's great.
+ZenPayroll handles most of the pain of payroll-related taxes for us, and that's great.
 What are some good ways to efficiently handle corporate income tax, i.e. Form 1120?
-We'd love to focus on building product.</p>
+We'd love to focus on building product.